zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 $30 Mastering Only

-(we prefer stems to have 24 bit depth, 48k sample rate)
+(we prefer stems to have 24 bit depth, 48k sample rate or better)

 ## Please allow 2-4 business days for completion per song